umich-cphds/createUKBphenome/README.md

 4. Overview of all phecodes, their categories and general descriptions

 ## Notes:
+- This script might require a ton of memory (~20 GB), because it reads and collects a lot of data into memory.
 - This script requires ICD data (ideally the most comprehensive list), `genetic sex` and sex data
 - Only samples where sex == gender are kept, because it's unclear why sex differs from gender (potential sources for mismatch: gender identity, bone marrow transplant, sample swap)